 As well as validating the data, evaluation also includes its integration into a meaningful whole.
 Looking for linkages and patterns can and should be part of the process with initial material often pointing to other sources and subjects.
 That is why we stated earlier that although planning is needed in desk research, flexibility should be retained.
 Subsequent analysis and integration of data will be facilitated by good note and record keeping when the material is collected and, if this is voluminous, by reasonably organised filing.

 The Limits Of Desk Research

 Desk research can be very fruitful.
 However, it has its limits and it may only provide part of the information sought in a project.
 As previously suggested, where a mix of desk and primary research is likely to be required there is everything to be gained by carrying out desk research first and then filling the gaps through interviewing.
 In this way, the more expensive primary techniques are used only where essential.

-One limit of desk research is its unpredictability.
-At least for the novice or where the subject area is unfamiliar, there can be no certainty of what the desk research will yield and what gaps will remain.
-This is partly the reason why desk research is not a major service supplied by market research agencies.
+One limit is its unpredictability.
+At least for the novice or where the subject area is unfamiliar, there can be no certainty of what it will yield and what gaps will remain.
+This is partly the reason why it is not a major service supplied by market research agencies.
 It would be difficult for an agency to quote for carrying out desk research, carry out the project and deliver a scant report at the end saying that despite a thorough search, nothing has been found.
-For this reason, much desk research is carried out in-house by internal researchers.
-At least a short desk research exercise will involve only modest costs and may save on much more expensive fieldwork.
-Unlike an agency, a 'do your own' researcher can live with little to show for the desk research stage.
+For this reason, it is mostly carried out in-house by internal researchers.
+At least a short exercise will involve only modest costs and may save on much more expensive fieldwork.
+Unlike an agency, a ‘do your own’ researcher can live with little to show for the desk research stage.